Homemade Ice Melt Recipes for Steps, Walkways, Windshields, Locks

 ✅ sand OR

 ✅ birdseed OR

 Try laying down some sand, gravel, or birdseed to give walkways more traction—but sparingly~

 Why this works: In most situations, just adding a scant layer of grit to snowy surfaces provides the traction you need to safely get from here to point there whether walking or getting a vehicle unstuck.

-Caution: Do not use clay-based kitty litters for this purpose, since it will turn into watery sludge once it comes in contact with moisture and that will make the ground even more slippery than it was before!
+Caution: Do not use clay-based kitty litters for this purpose since it will turn into watery sludge once it comes in contact with moisture, making the ground even more slippery!

 Salt—rock salt or plain old table salt—is the most basic ice melt found in just about any house.
 Sprinkle or “cast” the plain salt across the ice-covered area, steps, or porch the way a sower sows seed.
 The salt will penetrate the ice layer, turning it into slush.
 Interestingly, salt is only effective to keep ice sloshy to 15 degrees Fahrenheit.
 At that point, salt has lowered the temperature all that it can.
 So if it’s 14 degrees Fahrenheit and lower, you need to use an alternative method.

 According to the University of Minnesota Extension, salts are less effective when applied in excess.
 Lesson to be learned: Use salt sparingly to treat treacherous ice on your driveway, steps, and sidewalk.
 This will improve its effectiveness, while at the same time protecting your landscape and hardscape surfaces.